abstiles/deluminate/README.md

 ### Smart Invert Images ###
-The default--this mode tries to intelligently choose whether images should be inverted or not based on the following criteria:
+The default--this mode tries to intelligently choose whether images should be inverted or not based on criteria like the following:

  * Avoid inverting videos.
  * Since PNGs and GIFs are often used as stylistic elements and logos, they are